|📅 Monthly Subscription

 Teens can send and receive money similarly to a regular, verified Cash App account.

-It really is a great platform for teens to learn how to manage money by sending & receiving payments from other Cash users.
+It is an excellent platform for teens to learn how to manage money by sending & receiving payments from other Cash users.

-It’s a quick & easy way to pay back a friend for lunch money, send money to your parents when they forgot to get cash from the ATM before picking you up from school or keep track of who owes what in regards to chores or favors.
+It’s a quick & easy way to pay back a friend for lunch money, send money to your parents when they forgot to get cash from the ATM before picking you up from school, or keep track of who owes what in regard to chores or favors.

-Using Cash App is a great way for teens to learn important financial habits without having to worry about overdraft fees, credit card debt, or high ATM withdrawal fees.
+Using Cash App is an excellent way for teens to learn critical financial habits without worrying about overdraft fees, credit card debt, or high ATM withdrawal fees.

-Cash App is completely free when it comes to sending & receiving money within the Cash app platform.
+Cash App is entirely free when it comes to sending & receiving money within the Cash app platform.

 4. Custom Cash Card

 Teens also have access to creating and using a custom Cash App card.